 Frequently Asked Questions

 First, make sure you leave enough space on the skewer to use as a handle.
-Arrange the skewers on a tray and pass it or place it on a buffet table.
+Arrange the skewers on a tray and pass them or place them on a buffet table.

 You can also use a large plate and arrange the skewers like spokes on a bike tire with the handle sides all around the perimeter making them easy to pick up.